Rank Centrality: Ranking from Pair-wise Comparisons

-To study the efficacy of the algorithm, we consider the popular Bradley-Terry-Luce (BTL) model (also known as the Multi Nomial Logit (MNL)) in which each object has an associated score which determines the probabilistic outcomes of pairwise comparisons between objects.
+To study the efficacy of the algorithm, we consider the popular Bradley-Terry-Luce (BTL) model (equivalent to the Multinomial Logit (MNL) for pair-wise comparisons) in which each object has an associated score which determines the probabilistic outcomes of pair-wise comparisons between objects.
+In terms of the pair-wise marginal probabilities, which is the main subject of this paper, the MNL model and the BTL model are identical.
 We bound the finite sample error rates between the scores assumed by the BTL model and those estimated by our algorithm.
 In particular, the number of samples required to learn the score well with high probability depends on the structure of the comparison graph.
-When the Laplacian of the comparison graph has a strictly positive spectral gap, e.g. each item is compared to a subset of randomly chosen items, this leads to an order-optimal dependence on the number of samples.
+When the Laplacian of the comparison graph has a strictly positive spectral gap, e.g. each item is compared to a subset of randomly chosen items, this leads to dependence on the number of samples that is nearly order-optimal.

-Experimental evaluations on synthetic datasets generated according to the BTL model show that our algorithm performs as well as the Maximum Likelihood estimator for that model and outperforms a recently proposed algorithm by \citet{AS11}.
+Experimental evaluations on synthetic datasets generated according to the BTL model show that our algorithm performs as well as the Maximum Likelihood estimator for that model and outperforms other popular ranking algorithms.

 }

 \KEYWORDS{Rank Aggregation, Rank Centrality, Markov Chain, Random Walk} \HISTORY{This paper was first submitted on December 1st, 2013.}